Shaza-Safi/Ontario_Sunshine_List/README.md

 Initially only the NLTK was used to identify gender with accuracy level of 76.1%.
 As an attemp to increase the accurancy of the model we introduced a secondary model Relative Frequency Classifier which increased the accuracy to 78.7%.

 ## **Dashboard:**
-We will use Tableau to create our Dashboard, which will be hosted on AWS.
-For the purpose of segment 2 submission, we will have our draft Dashboard data model built using CSV file exports from our SQL database.
-Below is a preliminary blueprint of what the dashboard will look like.
+We will use Tableau Public to create our Dashboard.
+We will have our Dashboard data model built using CSV file exports from our SQL database as the free public tableau can only connect to local data sources and has restricted  connectivity to AWS.

-*insert updated snapshot of dashboard*
+Below is a prilimanary blueprint of our dashboard will look like.

 [The link to our Preliminary tableau dashboard](https://public.tableau.com/views/Sunshine_Dashboard_Workbook/Gender_Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link)

 Interactive elements which will be incorporated into the Dashboard are:
 - interactive filters
 - highlighting

-Pending data analysis, some preliminary thoughts on how our dashboard will be presented are listed below:

-- Summary Analysis - Top Earners, Top positions,

-- Salary trending (line chart $ by Years)
-  - Ontario Sunshine list (public sector), with avg public/private sectors(Stats Can data)
-  - filter ability based on age, gender

-- Salary trending (bubble chart layered onto map of Ontario)

-- Gender Gap, Roles, Trends

 ### **Data Analysis Phase:**
 Data analysis is being done by all team members separately to uncover trends and insights.
 The team will regroup to review insights gathered, determine and develop storyboard for presentation.
 As the data is being explored, additional data cleansing may be required for the purpose of visualizations.